Hugo Weaving

 Hugo Weaving during his school years

-The Weavings were rather nomadic, affording young Hugo a chance to experience life in South Africa, the United Kingdom, and Australia.
+The Weavings moved around quite a bit, giving young Hugo the chance to experience life in South Africa, the United Kingdom, and Australia.
 The future actor completed his secondary education at a private school in Bristol.

 Young Hugo Weaving